SAFETY PLANNING IN AN ABUSIVE RELATIONSHIP

 In an abusive relationship your Personal Safety is at risk.
-The
+Safety

-abuser's JEKYLL and HIDE personality is unpredictable at first,
+Planning is a must.
+The abuser's JEKYLL and HIDE personality is

-however the longer you stay, the more predictable it may become.
+unpredictable at first, however the longer you stay, the more predictable

-the abuser is making you feel hurt and upset inside.
-The emotional
+of abuse, but the abuser is making you feel hurt and upset inside.

-damage is unseen.
-The articles on Recovering from Abuse - Shifting
+The emotional damage is unseen.
+The articles on Recovering from

 Perspective and Using